JunL6/market-place/README.md

 ---
 ### Features:
-:Authentication with AWS Amplify
+- Authentication with AWS Amplify
-:Create market with tags
+- Create market with tags
-:Add, edit, delete products to market
+- Add, edit, delete products to market
-:view all the markets and products
+- view all the markets and products
-:search for markets and products by name or tag :purchase product with Stripe (Stripe test feature), and get email notification(AWS SES did not approve my project, so it's only available for verified emails for now)
+- search for markets and products by name or tag
+- purchase product with Stripe (Stripe test feature), and get email notification(AWS SES did not approve my project, so it's only available for verified emails for now)
-:view orders
+- view orders

 ---
 ### Tech used: